 The Work of the Sports Commission

-The Sports Commission meets the 2nd Wednesday of each month at 6 p.m. at City Hall.
+The Sports Commission meets the 2nd Tuesday of each month at 6 p.m. at City Hall.
+Residents are encouraged to check the City website before attending meeting as dates are subject to change.

 The Hilliard Sports Commission was established by City Council Resolution in April 2017 and held its first meeting in August of that year.